rage/cyber-security-base-19/data/module-4/part-3/analysis.md

 Complete Cbc class by implementing `encode` and `decode`.
 Remember to add and remove the padding.
 Note that you will also need the fully-implemented Feistel class from the previous exercise.

 Hint: you will probably find the xor helper function helpful.
-Do not forget add the pad even if the message length is already a multiple of 8.
+Do not forget to add the pad even if the message length is already a multiple of 8.

 </programming-exercise>